OWASP/raider/README.md

 # What is Raider

-This is a framework initially designed to test and automate the authentication process for web applications, and by now it has evolved and can be used for all kinds of stateful HTTP processes.
+OWASP Raider was developed with the goal to improve web authentication testing.
+By now it has evolved and can be used for all kinds of stateful HTTP processes.
 It abstracts the client-server information exchange as a finite state machine.
 Each step comprises one request with inputs, one response with outputs, arbitrary actions to do on the response, and conditional links to other stages.
 Thus, a graph-like structure is created.
+Raider allows you to simulate complex systems while allowing you to control each piece of data you get in and out of the system.

 # Graph-like architecture